apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ```

 ### Examples
-Assuming a FE node with configuration http_port=8030 in fe.conf, <br>
+Assuming a FE node with configuration http_port=8030 in fe.conf, <br/>
 the following http request activates a debug point named `foo` in FE node and passe parameter `percent` and `duration`:
 >NOTE: User name and password may be needed.
 ```